mitre/emasser/docs/features.md

 * EMASSER_CERT_FILE_PATH=`<path to your emass certificate in PEM format>`
 * EMASSER_KEY_PASSWORD=`<password for the key given in EMASSER_KEY_FILE_PATH>`

-This variables can be set in the .env file (see the .env-example file)
+These variables can be set in the .env file (see the .env-example file)

 ## API Endpoints Provided